Brian Booth: Temporary captain

 With Australia 0–1 down, the selectors took drastic action and dropped Booth, Cowper, Philpott, McKenzie and David Sincock.
 The revamped team won the next Test by an innings, and Booth never played for Australia again.
 If he had played another Test, Booth would have been eligible for the New South Wales Cricket Association's retirement bonus of AUD50 a Test.
 Booth's last five Test innings had netted only 84 runs.
-After the match, he received a letter from Don Bradman, then a member of the selection panel and the Australian Board of Control:
+After the match, he received a letter from Sir Don Bradman, then a member of the selection panel and the Australian Board of Control:

 Never before have I written to a player to express my regret at his omission from the Australian XI.
 In your case I am making an exception because I want you to know how much my colleagues and I disliked having to make this move.
 Captain one match and out of the side the next looks like ingratitude, but you understand the circumstances and will be the first to admit that your form has not been good.

 Booth ended the first-class season with 596 runs at 29.80, including four half-centuries.
 He continued to play for New South Wales before retiring during the 1968–69 season.

 Final first-class seasons

 In the 1966–67 Australian season, Booth scored 638 runs at 49.07, ranking fifth in the run-scoring aggregates.
 He scored 149 against Queensland, and added four fifties, including two scores in the 90s.
 As a result, Booth was made vice-captain of an Australian team that toured New Zealand under the leadership of Les Favell, while the national team was in South Africa.
 After failing to pass 26 in his first five innings, Booth made his highest first-class score, 214 not out, against Central Districts, and was Australia's leading run-scorer for the tour.
 After scoring only 62 runs in the first four innings in the opening three international matches against New Zealand, Booth made 179 in the fourth and final match.

 Booth was less successful in his penultimate season in 1967–68, with only 426 runs at 23.66, including two half-centuries, both against Victoria.
 A decision by administrators to introduce Sunday play into the Sheffield Shield ended his career, as he refused to make himself available for games that involved Sunday play.
 He played in only one match in his final season in 1968–69, scoring a duck and 15 as New South Wales lost to South Australia by three wickets.
 Booth continued to play grade cricket for the St. George club until 1976–77, leading the batting averages and aggregates in 1974–75.
-With 10,674 runs at 45.42, he was fifth on the all-time run-scoring aggregates in Sydney grade competition at the time of his retirement, but has now dropped to ninth.
+With 10,674 runs at 45.42, he was fifth on the all-time run-scoring aggregates in Sydney grade competition at the time of his retirement but has now dropped to ninth.